topherCantrell/computerarcheology/content/CoCo/Pyramid/Code.md

 ```
    MCT----- RRRRRRRR

-   M - if set, the second byte is an object number (container). if clear, the second byte is a room number.<br>
+   M - if set, the second byte is an object number (container). if clear, the second byte is a room number.
-   C - if set, object can be picked up.<br>
+   C - if set, object can be picked up.
    T - if set, object is treasure.

    RRRRRRRR - Second byte is the object's location (containing object or room number).